ePages-de/epages-devportal/beyond-essence/experience/usability-guidelines.md

 ### Be empathic

-Empathy means understanding and being sensitive to the feelings, thoughts, and experience of another person.
+Empathy means understanding and being sensitive to the feelings, thoughts, and experiences of another person.
 In order to create a great usability for the products, take one step back and really try to see the world from the user's point of view.
 Identify their needs.
 And if you don't understand a specific requirement, go out and ask them, until you really got the point.